 You’ll find it surprising that only 21-percent reported against ransomware, however; the scope, frequency, and attention to these are far greater than phishing.

-The worldwide damage in wake of the cyber threat has been estimated to more or less $8-billion.
+The worldwide damage in the wake of the cyber threat has been estimated to more or less $8-billion.
 Although these large-scale ransomware attacks affected few businesses in the US, they did motivate others to strengthen their web defenses and redefine cyber security policies.

 Communication & compliance standards prioritized